dlandon/zoneminder.machine.learning/README.md

 The zmNinja Event Notification Server is accessed at port 9000.
 Security with a self signed certificate is enabled.
 You may have to install the certificate on iOS devices for the event notification to work properly.

 Changes:

+2018-03-31
+- Set proper permissions when creating events/, images/, and temp/ directories.

 2018-03-14
 - Fix data directory ownership and permissions corrections.